What Is A Crestron Programmer?

 What Crestron Certifications Are Available

 Training for these certifications are offered at Crestron Technical Institute (CTI).
-Here’s some certifications that a programmer will gain along the way in his or her career:
+Here are some certifications that a programmer will gain along the way in his or her career:

 - Crestron DMC-E-4K - The Crestron Digital Certified Engineer has a working knowledge of installing, configuring and commissioning Crestron hardware products to industry standards.